gucarletto/gucarletto/README.md

 🚀 I have created an entire startup on my own (https://fidegg.com.br/)

-🎮 Gamer (git blame CSGO)
+🎮 Gamer (git blame Valorant)

-⚽ Football (or should I say soccer? 🤔) Fanatic (git blame Corinthians, Liverpool and Barcelona)
+⚽ Football (or should I say soccer? 🤔) fanatic (git blame Corinthians, Liverpool and Barcelona)

 ## A little more about me: